 In general, any effect that you enable is considered to be "active".
 Any conditions outside of tokens (such as being in arc or at a given range) are assumed to be satisfied if you enable the effect.

-Since tokens can change over the coarse of an attack (particularly in multi-attack situations), effects do respect conditions related to tokens.
-For instance, Expertise will only be active if the owner does not have any stress tokens, while Wired will be active if the owner has one or more stress tokens.
+Since tokens can change over the course of an attack (particularly in multi-attack situations), effects do respect conditions related to tokens.
+For instance, Juke will only be active if the owner has an evade token.

 What strategies do the attacker and defender employ?